-The Department of State Health Services (DSHS), Substance Abuse & Mental Health Services Administration (SAMHSA), funds approximately 188 school and community-based programs statewide to prevent the use and consequences of alcohol, tobacco and other drugs (ATOD) among Texas youth and families.
+The Texas Health and Human Services Commission (HHSC) administers approximately 225 school and community-based prevention programs across 72 different providers with federal funding from the Substance Abuse Prevention and Treatment Block Grant to prevent the use and consequences of alcohol, tobacco and other drugs (ATOD) among Texas youth and families.
 These programs provide evidence-based curricula and effective prevention strategies identified by SAMHSA's Center for Substance Abuse Prevention (CSAP).

-The Strategic Prevention Framework provided by CSAP guides many prevention activities in Texas.
+The Strategic Prevention Framework (SPF) provided by CSAP guides many prevention activities in Texas (see Figure 4).
 In 2004, Texas received a state incentive grant from CSAP to implement the Strategic Prevention Framework in close collaboration with local communities in order to tailor services to meet local needs for substance abuse prevention.
-This prevention framework provides a continuum of services that target the three classifications of prevention activities under the Institute of Medicine (IOM), which are universal, selective, and indicated.
+This prevention framework provides a continuum of services that target the three classifications of prevention activities under the Institute of Medicine (IOM), which are universal, selective, and indicated.11

-The Department of State Health Services Substance Abuse Services funds Prevention Resource Centers (PRCs) across the state of Texas.
+The Health and Human Services Commission Substance Abuse Services funds Prevention Resource Centers (PRCs) across the state of Texas.
 These centers are part of a larger network of youth prevention programs providing direct prevention education to youth in schools and the community, as well as community coalitions that focus on implementing effective environmental strategies.
-This network of substance abuse prevention services works to improve the welfare of Texans by discouraging and reducing substance use and abuse.
+This network of substance abuse prevention services work to improve the welfare of Texans by discouraging and reducing substance use and abuse.
 Their work provides valuable resources to enhance and improve our state's prevention services aimed to address our state's three prevention priorities to reduce: (1) underage drinking; (2) marijuana use; and (3) non-medical prescription drug abuse.
 These priorities are outlined in the Texas Behavioral Health Strategic Plan developed in 2012.